 Ultimately you’ll use this guide to help you look at your interior with a fresh pair of eyes.
 Once you can see your home through the eyes of a potential buyer you’ll have a much keener sense of what to add, what to remove, and why staging is so darn important.

 The Power of Staging

-In his book The Power of Staging Andy shares practical advice for homeowners who want a clutter-free home for staging.
+In her book The Power of Staging Andy shares practical advice for homeowners who want a clutter-free home for staging.
 This process can be stressful but it doesn’t have to be.
 Especially once you understand what staging is and how it works.